-Carry My Story provides the opportunity for children to explore their own identities and learn about others.
+Carry My Story is a Kirklees school-linking project which provides the opportunity for children to explore their own identities and learn about others.
 The children are visited by local people who come into school to ‘tell their story’ and explain how they are a part of their community.
 This not only supports the children’s learning and development but also helps to create strong community links.

 Last year, the project proved so beneficial that we decided to engage the whole school in it this year.
 During the Spring term, all classes got involved in a ‘Carry My Story’ topic across school.
 This provided the opportunity to invite parents and family members into school to share their stories and work alongside their children.

 Carry My Story has become a core feature of our curriculum design and has supported us in ensuring we provide children with progressive, bespoke and uniquly personalised teaching and learning experiences.
 We were the first school in Kirklees to involve the whole school in the project and adapt our curriculum to fully immerse ourselves in it.

 Mrs Price has now signed us up for another year of Carry My Story!
 As well as taking part in the project itself, we will be having the whole of our Spring 2 term focusing on Identity and Community.
 We have been building the foundations for this learning already throughout this academic year.
 Therefore, we will be able to challenge the children to explore these aspects further.

 Update - January 2022

 We are very excited to announce that we have recently been told which school we will be linking with in the coming months!
 The school is...

 ST. JOHNS CHURCH OF ENGLAND SCHOOL IN DEWSBURY.